-Feature: Alert distribution
+Feature / Use Case Narrative: Quiet Room (QR) Alert distribution

-Linda is an ICU nurse.
-At her nurse station, there is a central patient monitoring station that shows all the vital signs as well as the active alerts from all the patients in her care unit.

-If there is a new active alert, Linda will be notified by an alarm tone from the monitoring station while there is no audio alarm at the bedside.
-At the monitoring station, she can check the situation, acknowledge the alert, and rush to the patient’s room in order to resolve the critical situation.
+Linda is an ICU nurse responsible for 4 patients.
+While she is updating documentation at the nursing station one of her patients goes into an alarm state (UC1).
+This does not generate an audible tone in the patient room (UC2) though.
+Linda could reset or otherwise handle the alert at the bedside (UC3).
+It does generate an alarm tone at the central station (DAS) (UC4) as well as a notification on her mobile device (DIS) (UC6).
+Since she is already at the central station, she can check the situation, accept the alert and otherwise adjust the alert parameters using the central station UI (UC5), and rush to the patient’s room in order to resolve the critical situation.

-Linda also has a mobile phone with an alarm app.
-While she is still taking care of the first patient, an alarm tone goes off on her phone notifying her about an alert event with another patient – again there is no audio alarm at the bedside.
-Linda decided to acknowledge the alert on her phone and to take care of the other patient after she is done with the first patient.
+While she is still taking care of the first patient, another patient goes into an alarm state (UC1) once again generating alarm tones at the central station (UC4) and on her phone (UC6) but not in the patient room.
+Linda decides to accept the alert on her phone (UC7) and take care of the other patient after she is done with the first patient.

+Note that the local audio alarm may still be enabled per configuration for certain alert events and/or the role of the device in the distributed alarm system.
+This is out of scope for the following scenarios.

-Rule: Combination of primary and secondary remote alert systems
+Rule: Combination of DAS and DIS

-There is a combination of primary and secondary remote alert systems (e.g. mobile alerting device system, central monitoring station, etc.) compliant with the IEC 60601-1-8 alarm standard for Distributed Alarm Systems (DAS) as well as for Distributed Information System about Alarm Conditions (DIS).
+There is a combination of DAS and DIS (e.g. mobile alerting device system, central monitoring station, etc.) compliant with the IEC 60601-1-8 alarm standard for Distributed Alarm Systems (DAS) as well as for Distributed Information System about Alarm Conditions (DIS).

+QR Use Case 1: Detect & Communicate Alert at Bedside Device

-Scenario: Medical device detects an alert situation and all remote alert systems are accessible
+Scenario 1.1: Medical device detects an alert situation and DAS & DIS are accessible (Happy Path)

 Given alert event was detected by a medical device attached to the patient

-When all remote alert systems are accessible
+When DAS & DIS are accessible

 Then the alert shall be shown on all accessible remote alerting devices

 And the audio alarm shall be enabled on all accessible remote alerting devices

+And active device alert events shall be shown on the medical devices locally

-And the audio alarm shall be disabled on the medical device
+And the audio alarm shall be disabled on the medical devices in the patient room

-Scenario: Medical device detects an alert situation and DAS is accessible but DIS is inaccessible
+Scenario 1.2: Medical device detects an alert situation and DAS is accessible but DIS is inaccessible